North Hills teen shot in Pittsburgh's Strip District Sunday dies Monday morning

 Feb.
 23—A recent North Hills High School graduate died after being shot in Pittsburgh's Strip District.

 Officials said Ahmir Tuli, 18, was shot in the head shortly after 9 p.m.
-Sunday along the 2700 block of Penn Avenue outside of Preeti's Pitt.
+Sunday along the 2700 block of Penn Avenue outside of Preeti's Pitt restaurant.

 He was taken to a hospital in critical condition and succumbed to his injuries Monday morning.